yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

       material from scratch, they are probably very useful to an existing learner who wants to review something they already saw, teach others, etc.
-    - When we can't provide them quickly, their usefulness is much reduced.
+    - When we cannot provide them quickly, their usefulness is much reduced.

 ### Recommendations